adityanaag3/df24-data-cloud-mini-hack/README.md

-# Basic E-Bikes Website for Mini Hacks
+# Basic Website for DF24 Mini Hacks

-This is a sample website built using LWR that shows a list of electric bikes supplied by E-Bikes.
+This is a sample website built using LWR that shows a list of experiences offered by Coral Cloud Resorts.
 You must now add **Data Cloud Interactions Web SDK** to this website.

 ## Running the Project in dev Mode